Squamish architectural photography by Matt Anthony — modern home interior with natural light

 What to expect when you hire a local architectural photographer

 Every engagement begins with a discovery call.
 We talk about what you've built, who you built it for, and what the imagery needs to accomplish — whether that's winning a Georgie Award, refreshing your website, or building a social media library you can draw from for months.
+Sea-to-Sky projects are eligible for BC's premier housing recognition program — read our complete Georgie Awards guide to understand what judges look for.

 From there, I handle the entire process: scheduling around optimal light conditions, coordinating with stagers and designers if needed, shooting, editing, and delivering a complete set of high-resolution files ready for print and digital use.
 Turnaround is typically two weeks.